 This texture is perfect to use with graphite, colored pencils, watercolors, inking pens and even markers!

 Grab everything you own and start playing.

-Here’s the link again, get it on Amazon: Canson XL Series Pad
+Here’s the link again, get it on Blick: Canson XL Series Pad

 Features to Look For in a Sketchbook